kristen149/kristen149/README.md

 ✨✨✨<strong> WELCOME TO KRISTEN'S PAGE</strong> ✨✨✨

 <p> Kristen has recently completed the Bachelor of Science in International Business and Trade in Taipei, Taiwan.
-She has always been passionate about developing digital transformation in business and discovering innovative technologies.
-Besides "computer languages" she is also interested in "human languages".
-She has a good command of English, Deutsch, Chinese 中文 and tiếng Việt.  </p>
+She has always been passionate about developing digital transformation in business and discovering innovative technologies.  </p>
 <br>